carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

           name: nginx
           version: 9.5.4
           repository:
-            # From where to pull the helm chart
+            # From where to pull the Helm chart
             url: https://charts.bitnami.com/bitnami
       template:
       - helmTemplate: {}
       deploy:
       - kapp: {}
 ```
-**Note**: This is one way of packaging helm chart.
-Another way is to use the `imgpkg` bundle to store the helm chart itself and then reference it.
+**Note**: This is one way of packaging Helm chart.
+Another way is to use the `imgpkg` bundle to store the Helm chart itself and then reference it.

 **3. Create Package Repository**: A package repository is a collection of packages and their metadata.
 We will use the `imgpkg` bundle to create a Package Repository.